June 2020 – We have a number of video tutorials on our YouTube channel.

 Which operating system is best for signage

-We have a number of test signage players running 24/7 that are small Windows 10 net top PCs, Android TV boxes and Raspberry Pi4s running Linux.
-The Windows one is out of action the most due to it sometimes taking hours to update itself which it will do once a month (patch Tuesday!).
+We have a number of test signage players running 24/7.
+These are small Windows 10 PCs, Android TV boxes and Raspberry Pi4s running Linux.
+The Windows one is out of action the most due to it sometimes taking literally hours to update itself which it will do once a month (patch Tuesday!).
 They all have their plus and minus points and it’s probably best to the use the operating system you know your way around.

 A note on Updates: Digital signage players usually operate by connecting to a signage server somewhere on the Internet.
 That’s often the only place they connect to.
 Because of this, some might argue that a lot of updates aren’t strictly necessary, especially cosmetic ones.